charleswdickstein/metricsapp/README.md

 This project is in two distinct parts, discussed in their separate sections.
 Generally the counters are a library that can be imported to be used in any Django web application and the Scraper/Visualizer is a Django application to gather the counts from the various servers and produce graphs.
 The counter library is in python while the scraper/visualizer application uses python and javascript.
 Both parts of the project use Django.
 The scraper requires SQLite, Pandas, and MatplotLib.

+# IMPORTANT NOTE:
+In the demo application, we scrape every 30 seconds.
+After modifying data on Scalica, it will take 30 seconds to reflect in the scraper_visualizer web page.

 ## Counter Library